Subscribe to the Queen of Green Digest

 We’re inundated with consumer solutions to every problem.
 There’s a cream, pill or spa treatment marketed for every imaginable affliction — even self-care.
 But long before consumerism, humans were dependent on Mother Nature to survive and live a good life.
 In fact, spending time in nature is the ultimate wellness spa — and it’s free!

-I’ve worked as a wilderness guide and environmental educator for more than a decade.
-So I know nature has profound power to restore well-being, even in small doses.
+Nature has profound power to restore well-being, even in small doses.
 Here are some simple ways to tap into Mother Nature’s healing powers to nourish your body, mind and spirit.

 Deep breathing brings more oxygen into the body.
 It stimulates blood flow, jump-starting your natural ability to restore and rebalance.
 It lowers stress, relieves aches, helps alleviate chronic pain, strengthens abdominal and intestinal muscles, improves sleep, and reduces fear and anxiety.
 Remember: Nature is everywhere.
 You don’t need to get out of the city (although that’s great)!
 You can connect to nature in a small park, a garden, even a soccer field.